Nan'an, Chongqing: Buses

 Various bus routes are operated by Chongqing Public Transport with relatively comprehensive coverage in Nan'an.
 Sigongli Traffic Hub, adjacent to Sigongli station of Chongqing Rail Transit, provides long-distance bus services.

 Ferries

 Ferries are regularly scheduled from Danzishi to Chaotianmen in Yuzhong District across the Yangtze River.

 Cableway

 Spanning 1166 meters across the Yangtze River, the Yangtze River Cableway is a scenic staple of Chongqing.
 Opened in 1987, the cableway has two stations on either side of the river: the south Longmenhao station is located in Nan'an and north Xinhua Road Station in Yuzhong district.

+Demographics

+According to the Seventh National Census in 2020, the city’s Permanent Population (hukou) was 1,197,639.
+Compared with 759,570 people in the Sixth National Census in 2010, the population increased by 438,069 people, an increase of 57.67%, with an average annual growth rate of 4.66%.